-Although we do have some great host families located in zone 1/very central London (Holborn, Barbican, Borough, South Bank, Kensington, Victoria, Oxford Circus) they are a smaller proportion of our database (which at the time of writing stands at a total of 2000 host families).
+Although we do have some great host families located in zone 1/very central London (Holborn, Barbican, Borough, South Bank, Kensington, Victoria, Oxford Circus) they are a smaller proportion of our database.
 If you really want to be in zone 1 then it is essential that you apply for your homestay early.
 Zone 1 homestays in London are always the most in demand and so are often very busy all year round.
 Please also note that homestays in zone 1 are often a slightly different profile of host to homestays outside of zone 1.
 You may find yourself living with a professional couple or perhaps an individual as it is rarer to find families (mum, dad and children) living in very central London.
 Due to busier lifestyles Zone 1 host families are less likely to offer Half Board accommodation than hosts further out.

 Life in London is fast paced and Londoners can be very busy people.
 As a general rule you will find that the further out you are prepared to travel the more time your hosts will have to spend with you and the better your “home from home” experience will tend to be.

 The majority of our host families are in zones 2-4 north, south, east and west London in mainly residential areas.
 In these areas you are more likely to find a more typical family environment (mum, dad and children).
 If you are choosing your homestay for a “home from home” experience to improve your English and it is important to you to be integrated into a typical British family environment, then often it is better to apply to live with a host family a little further out.
 If your priority is to have a nice accommodation in a central London location and it is crucial that you live in central London then be conscious that your hosts may have less time to spend with you.

 “Home from Home” or a central London location?